lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 Firebase API is initially configured within a <script> tag in index.html and implemented in index.js.

-Initially, the API is called in index.html:
+Initially, the external API is called in index.html:

 	<script>